IEP Related Services in Vermont

 What related services can be included in an IEP in Vermont?

-Vermont requires that each IEP specify all related services the student requires to benefit from special education, consistent with federal law (34 CFR 300.34) as implemented in VT AOE Rule 2360.7.1.
+Vermont requires that each IEP specify all related services the student requires to benefit from special education, consistent with federal law (34 CFR 300.34) as implemented in Rule 2363.7.
 Related services include speech-language pathology, audiology, psychological services, physical therapy, occupational therapy, counseling, social work, school health and nursing services, parent counseling and training, transportation, recreation, assistive technology services, orientation and mobility, and interpreting services.
-Under VT AOE Rule 2360.7.1, the IEP must specify the projected start date, frequency, location, and duration of each related service.
-Vermont's Act 264 (the education funding law) affects how supervisory unions and school districts fund and deliver related services, but the obligation to provide services at no cost to the family remains absolute under 16 V.S.A. § 2941.
-The district may contract for related services when it cannot provide them directly, but all services must be at no cost to the family.
+Under Rule 2363.7, the IEP must specify the projected start date, frequency, location, and duration of each related service.
+Vermont's Act 173 (2018) reformed special education funding to a census-based model administered through supervisory unions, which are the responsible LEAs for special education in Vermont (16 V.S.A. § 2942).
+The obligation to provide services at no cost to the family remains absolute under 16 V.S.A. § 2942 and Rule 2360.2 regardless of funding mechanisms.
+Supervisory unions may contract for related services when they cannot provide them directly, but all services must meet quality and licensure requirements.
+Assistive technology devices and services must be provided when required by the IEP, including at home when the IEP team determines it is necessary for FAPE (34 CFR 300.105; Rule 2363.7).

 What Vermont Requires

-Related services include speech-language, audiology, OT, PT, counseling, psychological services, social work, nursing, transportation, recreation, assistive technology, orientation and mobility, and interpreting services (34 CFR 300.34).
+Related services include speech-language, audiology, OT, PT, counseling, psychological services, social work, nursing, transportation, recreation, assistive technology, orientation and mobility, and interpreting services (34 CFR 300.34; Rule 2363.7).

-Assistive technology devices and services must be provided if required by the IEP, including at home when the team determines it is necessary (34 CFR 300.105; VT AOE Rule 2360.7.1).
+Assistive technology devices and services must be provided if required by the IEP, including at home when the team determines it is necessary for FAPE (34 CFR 300.105; Rule 2363.7).

-All services must be provided at no cost to the family as part of FAPE, regardless of funding mechanisms under Vermont's Act 264 education finance system (16 V.S.A. § 2941).
+All services must be provided at no cost to the family as part of FAPE, regardless of funding mechanisms under Vermont's Act 173 census-based funding model (16 V.S.A. § 2942; Rule 2360.2).

-Districts may contract for services they cannot directly provide, subject to quality and licensure requirements (VT AOE Rule 2360.4).
+Supervisory unions — the LEAs responsible for special education in Vermont — may contract for services they cannot directly provide, subject to quality and licensure requirements (16 V.S.A. § 2942; Rule 2363.2).

 Key Timelines

-Related services must begin on the projected start date documented in the IEP and be in effect at the beginning of each school year (34 CFR 300.323(a); VT AOE Rule 2360.7.1).
+Related services must begin on the projected start date documented in the IEP and be in effect at the beginning of each school year (34 CFR 300.323(a); Rule 2363.1).